r-aaron-graham/spark-kafka-pipeline-demo/README.md

-# spark-kafka-pipeline-demo
-End-to-end Python Spark streaming pipeline consuming from Kafka, transforming data, and writing results
+# Spark Kafka Pipeline Demo

+## Overview
+A demo of a PySpark Structured Streaming job that reads JSON messages from Kafka, performs simple transformations, and writes to Parquet.